xrdocs/application-hosting/_tutorials/2023-04-18-2023-04-18-application-hosting-with-appmgr.md

 Now that we have established some use-cases for hosting applications on routers, let’s dive into IOS XR features that can help us in doing so.

 - Docker on IOS XR: The Docker daemon is packaged with IOS XR software on the base Linux OS.
 This provides native support for running applications inside docker containers on IOS XR.
 Docker is the preferred way to run TPAs on IOS XR.
-It is important to note that the docker daemon is present on the Route Processor (RP) and not the Line Card (LC).
-Figure 1 shows this architecture on different product families of IOS XR:

 - Appmgr: While the docker daemon comes packaged with IOS XR, docker applications can only managed using appmgr.
 Appmgr allows users to install applications packaged as rpms and then manage their lifecycle using IOS XR CLI and programmable models.
 We will discuss appmgr features in depth in later sections.
 A public repository (https://github.com/ios-xr/xr-appmgr-build) contains scripts that package docker images into appmgr supported rpms.
 We will use these scripts to build appmgr rpms in a later section of this article.